• Skip to main content

 The components

-The key ingredients here, as is clear from the title, are bones.
-As important is what is still attached to them – cartilage, tendons, and skin.
-I have used a combination of pork bones and chicken bones, as each makes a distinct contribution to the flavor of this stock.
-For the pork bones I used pigs’ trotters and knuckles as these produce an incredibly rich gelatinous broth due to the abundance of cartilage and tendons.
+The key ingredients in this chicken and pork bone broth or stock are the bones.
+As important as the bones are, the cartilage, tendons, and skin attached to them are at least as important.
+I have used a combination of pork bones and chicken bones, as each makes a distinct contribution to the flavour of this stock.
+I used pigs’ trotters and knuckles for the pork bones as these produce an incredibly rich gelatinous broth due to the abundance of cartilage and tendons.

 The chicken wings and leg bones add that dimension that only chicken stock can.